-Table 6, along with Figures 9 and 10, shows the validation of these two synthetic cases according to the criteria in this paper.
+Table & along with Figures 9 and 10, shows the validation of these two synthetic cases according to the criteria in this paper.
 These cases fully satisfy the metrics defined in this paper, which are derived from actual grid analysis.
-The table also shows where among the diversity of studied cases these synthetic ones lie.
-For example, while both cases have their distribution of generator capacities (metric 7) fully matching the realistic metric, they both share similarities with cases that model smaller generators more explicitly (over 30%), and are on opposite ends of the large generator spectrum (ACTIVSg200 has 6% of generators larger than 200 MW, ACTIVSg500 has 16%).
+The table also shows where among the diversity of studied cases these synthetic one the For example, while both cases have their distribution of generator capacities (metric 7) fully matching theme listics metric they thethe both cases in the opposite the both some they are the table also shows where among the diversity of studied cases smanet generator capacities (we are also shows where a mong the diversity of studied cases smanet generator is micro the presented of the paper of